-- o Identify the different types of faults and their components - o Illustrate three dimensional models of fault motion - $\circ$ $\;$ Assess fault motion relative to the different types of stress $\;$ a.
-DRAW arrows on either side of the fault line representing the motion of the fault
+- o Identify the different types of faults and their components - o Illustrate three dimensional models of fault motion - $\circ$ $\;$ Assess fault motion relative to the different types of stress $\;$

 FAULT DIAGRAMS

 Complete the fault diagrams to represent the relationship between the hanging wall and foot wall after faulting.
 The "U" indicates the block that has moved up in the fault motion, and the "D" indicates the block that has moved down in the fault motion.